MehdiEidi/system-programming-c/README.md

 # system-programming-c
-This repo is about beloved C and System programming.
+This repo contains my journey in learning about systems programming.